Purchasing wholesale flowers from a flower farm

 I know it can be confusing at first, so here are my 5 top tips when buying flowers from a flower farm...

 1. Don’t be afraid to chat, ask what’s in season and available.
-You won't get a specific list of every single stem but you can find out about varieties.
+You might get a list of varieties available by the stem or some pictures of what's blooming.

 3. The broad colour pallet and anything specific that can’t be included e.g. allergies.